 BRIDGEWATER, NJ – The Somerset Patriots have announced the re-signing of Major League starting pitcher Mickey Storey.

-Storey enters his second season with the Patriots.
+Storey enters his second season with the Somerset Patriots and in the Atlantic League.
 The righty went 12-3 last year for Somerset, including a 2.53 ERA and 85 strikeouts over 18 starts.
 Storey’s 12 wins tied him with John Brownell (Long Island Ducks) for the league-lead.
 In addition, while his 106.2 innings pitched fell just short of the league minimum of 112 innings to qualify among league leaders, the 2.53 ERA on the season would have ranked second in the league.
 Only teammate Sean Bierman had a lower ERA, which was a new Atlantic League record.

 “It is a pleasure to have Mickey back this year,” manager Brett Jodie said.
 “Like many of our guys, I think Storey could just as easily be in the big leagues this year.
 He has been dominant everywhere he has pitched, including last year with us.
 Mickey is a veteran presence and the guys have extreme confidence in him when he takes the mound.
 He will be a pillar in our starting rotation.”

 Storey has two years of service at the Major League level.
-He made his MLB debut in 2012 with the Houston Astros, carrying a 3.86 earned run average over 26 relief appearances.
-The following year, he made three appearances with the Toronto Blue Jays.
-Overall, he struck out 40 batters over 34.1 innings pitched in the majors.
+He made his Major League debut in 2012 with the Houston Astros, carrying a 3.86 earned run average over 26 relief appearances.
+The following year, Storey made three appearances with the Toronto Blue Jays.
+Overall, he has made 29 appearances in the majors, striking out 40 batters over 34.1 innings pitched.

 Storey is 35-22 with a 2.96 ERA, 501 strikeouts and 41 saves over 505.1 innings pitched in his eight-year minor league career.

-The Somerset Patriots won their Atlantic League-leading sixth championship in 2015.
-Tickets are now on-sale for the upcoming 2016 season, and the schedule can be viewed at www.somersetpatriots.com.
+The Somerset Patriots won their Atlantic League leading sixth championship during the 2015 season.
+Tickets are now on-sale for the upcoming 2016 season and the schedule can be viewed at www.somersetpatriots.com.
 For more information or to purchase tickets for the 2016 season, stop by TD Bank Ballpark, call 908-252-0700, or visit www.somersetpatriots.com.